Written By: Devin Golden

 Can Patients With Sarcomatoid Mesothelioma Receive Immunotherapy?

 Yes, immunotherapy is an option for patients with sarcomatoid mesothelioma.
 The U.S. Food and Drug Administration has approved three immunotherapy drugs (Opdivo, Yervoy and Keytruda) for mesothelioma.
-Opdivo and Yervoy are an approved combination therapy, while Keytruda is approved for a small percentage of mesothelioma cases.
+Opdivo and Yervoy are an approved combination therapy, while Keytruda is approved in combination with chemotherapy.
 In some studies, immunotherapy has led to a greater improvement in survival for patients with sarcomatoid mesothelioma.

 Are There Clinical Trials Available to Patients With Sarcomatoid Mesothelioma?